ShamRahul/Tool-Image-to-Audio-Story-Converter/README.md

 🚀 How to Run

 🛠️ Prerequisites

-Python installed on your system.
+1. Python installed on your system.
-Basic knowledge of Python programming.
+2. Basic knowledge of Python programming.
-Visual Studio Code or any preferred IDE installed.
+3. Visual Studio Code or any preferred IDE installed.

 🛠️ Setup & Installation

-Clone the Repository
+1. Clone the Repository
-git clone <repository-url>
+2. git clone : repository-url
-cd <repository-name>
+3. cd : repository-name

 Install Necessary Libraries

-pip install streamlit transformers requests python-dotenv Pillow
+1. pip install streamlit transformers requests python-dotenv Pillow

 Setup Environment Variables

-Create a .env file in the project directory.
+1. Create a .env file in the project directory.
-Add your API keys to the .env file.
+2. Add your API keys to the .env file.
-HUGGINGFACEHUB_API_TOKEN=your-huggingface-api-token
+3. HUGGINGFACEHUB_API_TOKEN=your-huggingface-api-token
-OPENAI_API_KEY=your-openai-api-key
+4. OPENAI_API_KEY=your-openai-api-key

 🚀 Running the App

-Open a terminal in the project directory.
+1. Open a terminal in the project directory.
-Run the Streamlit app with the following command: streamlit run <filename>.py
+2. Run the Streamlit app with the following command:
+3. streamlit run <filename>.py
-Open the displayed link in a web browser to interact with the app.
+4. Open the displayed link in a web browser to interact with the app.

 🌟 Features

-Image to Text: Converts uploaded images to text using the Hugging Face Transformers library.
+1. Image to Text: Converts uploaded images to text using the Hugging Face Transformers library.
-Story Generation: Generates short stories based on the converted text using the OpenAI GPT-3.5 Turbo model.
+2. Story Generation: Generates short stories based on the converted text using the OpenAI GPT-3.5 Turbo model.
-Text to Speech: Converts the generated stories to speech using the Hugging Face API.
+3. Text to Speech: Converts the generated stories to speech using the Hugging Face API.

 📘 How to Use

-Upload an Image: Use the file uploader to choose an image.
+1. Upload an Image: Use the file uploader to choose an image.
-View the Uploaded Image: The uploaded image will be displayed on the app.
+2. View the Uploaded Image: The uploaded image will be displayed on the app.
-Generate and Listen to the Story: The app will automatically convert the image to text, generate a story, and convert the story to speech.
+3. Generate and Listen to the Story: The app will automatically convert the image to text, generate a story, and convert the story to speech.
 You can listen to the generated audio story and view the scenario and story text in the expanders.

 🙏 Acknowledgements